Restoration at Mohonk Mountain House

 We will be renovating 19 guest rooms in the Central Building, including our signature Central Building Tower, built in 1888.
 From January through mid-May, this project will provide new bathrooms, windows, insulation, and millwork throughout this historic section of the building.

-The entrance to our Grove Building, originally constructed in 1893, and its bathrooms on the ground and first floors will be renovated in March to enhance guest comfort and ease of access.
+The entrance to our Grove Building, originally constructed in 1893, and its bathrooms on the ground and first floors have been renovated to enhance guest comfort and ease of access.

-Our Gift Shop and Soda Fountain will receive new lighting, mid-January to mid-February.
+Our Gift Shop and Soda Fountain will receive new lighting, mid-January to mid-April.
 Remaining open throughout the project, the Gift Shop area will welcome guests with enhancements completed in time for Valentine’s Day.

 Restoration work inside the Mountain House will take place mid-week, from 8:00 a.m. to 4:30 p.m.
 During this time, the restoration work areas will be surrounded by buffer space to avoid disturbing guests.
 While scaffolds will be visible during a portion of this time, the work will not affect guests.
 We appreciate your understanding that these efforts are required to ensure that our Mountain House continues to be “the same, only better” into its 145th year.